risawitama/verbose-potato/README.md

-## It’s hard to explain puns to kleptomaniacs, because they take everything literally.
+## Ben & Jerry's really need to improve their operation.
+The only way to get there is down a rocky road.